 Hanging soap caddy thing

-loo brush ( but check as sometimes they are supplied, Cranbourne in Bournemouth supplied one)
+Loo brush but check as sometimes they are supplied

 Towels – 2 bath sheets and 2 hand towels

 Soap, shampoo, toiletries to start them off (hairdyer, tongs etc etc)

-Non ensuite rooms – flip flops for the shower
+Non ensuite rooms – flip flops/sliders for the shower

 Some rooms have wardrobes, some have underbed storage – if you know there will be a wardrobe, I’d really recommend a wardrobe caddy like this for all the folded stuff as it stores loads and frees up valuable space.

 Don’t forget coat hangers.

 They may not have anywhere to dry their bath towels so I’d definitely recommend an over the door hook.

 If there’s a radiator, an over radiator airer is an idea.

-The big, collapsable airier we bought, came back home, unopened.
+The big, collapsible airier we bought, came back home, unopened.
 Yet it was the item that I had read was the most vital item.
 So I’ll leave that with you to decide!

 Basic cleaning supplies like bleach and shower cleaner and a cloth or two.
 You might as well bring stuff like that as it’s unlikely to be on their list of priorities when they are doing their own shopping.

-And last but by no means least – take a door stop!
-All the doors are fire doors and shut if they aren’t wedged open, and on moving in day it’s MUCH more sociable to have open doors in the flat, or at least the option.
+Don’t forget a door stop!
+All the doors are fire doors and shut if they aren’t wedged open, and on moving in day (& beyond) it’s MUCH more sociable to have open doors in the flat, or at least the option.

-Kitchen – (remember this stuff doesn’t have to be posh or new.
-Give the kids the old stuff and treat yourself to replacements!)
+Kitchen -remember this stuff doesn’t have to be posh or new

 2 plates large and small